Guru Fundamental Report for BSX

 Below is Validea's guru fundamental report for BOSTON SCIENTIFIC CORPORATION (BSX).
-Of the 22 guru strategies we follow, BSX rates highest using our Multi-Factor Investor model based on the published strategy of Pim van Vliet.
-This multi-factor model seeks low volatility stocks that also have strong momentum and high net payout yields.
+Of the 22 guru strategies we follow, BSX rates highest using our P/B Growth Investor model based on the published strategy of Partha Mohanram.
+This growth model looks for low book-to-market stocks that exhibit characteristics associated with sustained future growth.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.